themanyone/FindAImage/README.md

 }
 ```

 Then we make sure `memes/AImages.py` matches the configuration we set up.
+Also make sure the port numbers match up.
+We're using port 8087 for these examples for no particular reason.

 ```shell
 ...